-In the end, the sheer number of apples I’d been given sealed the deal, it just had to be an apple cake.
-Leafing through my many recipe books and scraps of paper, I finally plumped for an Apple & Hazelnut cake.
-I’ve had this recipe for at least 14 years but have never actually made it and where it came from is now lost in the mists of time.
+In the end, the sheer number of apples I’d been given sealed the deal.
+It just had to be an apple cake.
+Leafing through my many recipe books and scraps of paper, I finally plumped for an apple and hazelnut cake.
+I’ve had this recipe for at least fourteen years but have never actually made it.
+And where it came from is now lost in the mists of time.

 Walking the coastal path on that first sunny morning somewhere near Kennack Sands.

 Spotting our first view of Cornish Heath (Erica vagans) this year.
 It’s no longer at its best but always exciting as the Lizard is one of the very few places that it grows in the UK.